 Reading at Sprites

 Our aim at Sprites Primary Academy is for all children to become fluent readers and develop a passion for reading.
 We use engaging texts with the whole class across the school, from Reception to Year 6 so the children become enthusiastic about reading, enhance and develop their vocabulary, and to inspire their writing.
 We aim to teach reading to children through phonics, using pictorial clues and through their understanding of the text they are reading.
-Children are heard to read on a one to one basis, in small groups and in KS2 the children read alongside the whole class.
+Children read on a one to one basis and in small groups.
+In years 3-6, the children read alongside the whole class.

 Writing at Sprites